aws-neuron/nki-samples/README.md

 and publish end-to-end performance results into the [integration benchmarks](docs/benchmarks/integration) folder.

 ## Maintenance Policy
 NKI is currently released as **beta** while we gather feedback from our users and integrate it into the API.
-We will also be updating the NKI API as needed to support new Neuron and Neuron Compiler features.
-While NKI is in beta we may need to make backwards-incompatible changes to incorporate feedback from our users or to support new use-cases of NKI on Neuron devices.
-Upon releasing NKI as generally available (GA), we will commit to [Neuron SDK Maintenance Policy](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/sdk-policy.html).
+NKI API follow the [Neuron SDK Maintenance Policy](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/sdk-policy.html).

 ## Getting Help
 Have a look at the GitHub issues for this repository where you will find past issues customers have encountered with workarounds and clarifications.